Fall is a season that’s full of so much vibrance and color, which is why I love these fall cocktails!

 18. Cranberry Mimosa

-Garnished with fresh cranberries and served in a sugared rim, this cranberry mimosa looks just as good as it tastes.
+Garnished with some fresh cranberries and served in a sugared rim, this cranberry mimosa looks just as good as it tastes.

 The sweet sugar rim balances out the tart cranberries really well.